-Public Health multi-user license
+Public Health Multi-User Licences

-The content of the online courses is the same as the Solihull Approach face-to-face groups
+- The content of the online courses is the same as the Solihull Approach face-to-face groups.

 The advantages of access to the online courses are:

-A multi-user license enables an area to:
+A multi-user licence enables an area to:

 We liaise with you about the roll out; sharing learning.